A candle was lit by Mary Anne Lane

 Our thoughts and prayers are with the family.
 Todd's smile would always brighten up the room he was in.
 Our deepest sympathies to all.
 Gordon State Financial Aid Office

-A candle was lit by From interview 2015 Tulsa World
+A candle was lit by From interview 2015 Tulsa World on February 13, 2018 11:47 AM

 From 2015: OU Sports: Todd Davis talks about missing his older brother, former Sooners quarterback Steve Davis